christianalfoni/OO/README.md

 # The syntax

 This is how you would define a type of object.
 Note that this is just like defining a constructor, though you get it in the nice object-syntax.
-Think of this as defining defaults for the objects
+Think of this as defining defaults for the objects you will later produce.

 ```javascript
 var Person = OO.define({